Duplicates

 Pending

-When a duplicate is waiting for your review, it stays in “Pending” status.
-If the same pair of records is detected again in a later job (same IDs), DeDuplica will update the duplicate details (like the probability score and merge data) but keep the original execution ID.
-This means you won’t see multiple pending duplicates for the same pair—just one that gets updated with the latest information.
+When a duplicate cluster is waiting for your review, it stays in “Pending” status.
+If a later job produces a cluster with the same base record ID, DeDuplica will update the cluster details (probability, cluster size, and merge data) and replace all existing subordinate rows with the new set — but keep the original execution ID.
+This means you won’t see multiple pending clusters for the same base record — just one that is updated with the latest cluster information.

 Completed